 - Areas that are biologically and aesthetically degraded should be reclaimed and restored to the greatest extent feasible while maintaining appropriate use of the shoreline.
-Water quality of all water bodies within the shoreline management area should be improved by managing the quality and quantity of stormwater in contributing systems, consistent with the latest Ecology Stormwater Management Manual for Western Washington. - The quality, width, and diversity of native vegetation in protected corridors adjacent to lake and stream habitats should be increased to provide safe migration pathways for fish and wildlife, food, nest sites, shade, perches, and organic debris.
-Strive to control non-indigenous plants or weeds that are proven harmful to native vegetation or habitats.

-- Work should continue with other jurisdictions and stakeholders on implementation of the Water Resource Inventory Area (WRIA) 12 Plan. - 4) Funding for various restoration actions and programs should be sought from local sources and by working with other WRIA 12 jurisdictions and stakeholders to seek federal, state, grant and other funding opportunities. - 5) A public education plan should be developed to inform private property owners in the shoreline zone and in the remainder of the City about the effects of land management practices and other unregulated activities (such as pesticide/herbicide use, car washing) on fish and wildlife habitats. - Lake area and wetland should be protected, enhanced, and restored throughout the contributing basin where functions have been lost or compromised.
+Water quality of all water bodies within the shoreline management area should be improved by managing the quality and quantity of stormwater in contributing systems, consistent with the latest Ecology Stormwater Management Manual for Western Washington. - 2) The quality, width, and diversity of native vegetation in protected corridors adjacent to lake and stream habitats should be increased to provide safe migration pathways for fish and wildlife, food, nest sites, shade, perches, and organic debris.
+Strive to control non-indigenous plants or weeds that are proven harmful to native vegetation or habitats. - 3) Work should continue with other jurisdictions and stakeholders on implementation of the Water Resource Inventory Area (WRIA) 12 Plan. - 4) Funding for various restoration actions and programs should be sought from local sources and by working with other WRIA 12 jurisdictions and stakeholders to seek federal, state, grant and other funding opportunities. - 5) A public education plan should be developed to inform private property owners in the shoreline zone and in the remainder of the City about the effects of land management practices and other unregulated activities (such as pesticide/herbicide use, car washing) on fish and wildlife habitats.
+The City should strive to coordinate efforts with local groups such as the Tahoma Audubon Society, Chambers/Clover Creek Watershed Council, the Clover Creek Council and other appropriate partners and stakeholders. - 6) Lake area and wetland should be protected, enhanced, and restored throughout the contributing basin where functions have been lost or compromised.